drvcodenta/Contributions/Fleet DM/💘my-love-fleet.md

 Open-source IT and security project for teams to monitor security flaws in the devices of the IT Teams

 ### Why do I love this project?
-I came across many projects during my open-source journey
+I came across many projects during my open-source journey.

-The most important thing that acted as a fuel for me being engaged in the community was people --> whatever projects i had been able to contribute to, had great people and great communication --> there were many projects where the reply never even came, even after months!!!
+The most important thing that acted as a fuel for me being engaged in the community was people.

-This is the exact reason --> people at fleet --> they are very cooperative and supportive(love you Scott😸), they reply within 2 days on any platform(be it linkedin, slack, github).
-Sometimes, reply comes under minutes and seconds(yes, just like that🙌😭).
-This is a goldmine for someone like me who has been finding good open source security projects to contribute to...
+Whatever projects I had been able to contribute to had great people and great communication.
+There were many projects where the reply never even came, even after months.

+This is the exact reason why Fleet stood out.
+The people here — especially Scott — are incredibly supportive.
+Replies come within days (sometimes even in seconds 🙌😭).

 ## Contribution Details
 ### Feature: Surface `team_id` and `team_name` in Activity Feed ([#28394](https://github.com/fleetdm/fleet/pull/28394))